CHILD ASSAULT PREVENTION (CAP)

 Workshop offered to adults before workshops offered to students (one for school staff and one for school parents).
 This information session includes a description of the workshops and our approach to prevention.

-Trust, Solidarity, Respect
+Confidence, Solidarity, Respect

 TOPICS